Trung28899/MERN-Commerce-Shop/README.md

             +, Invalid route, should get back error json data +, /api/products/:id with id is invalid value, should also get back error json data

+    8th Commit:
+        - Setting up Redux store: (should follow exact commands, these are basic setup)
+        - See ./client/store.js and setup in ./client/index.js